NielEche/voices/README.md

+### i made the voices  clickable and made the individual page for the voices

+### also added a support link to the dot dropdown menu in the supportvoices page

 # voiceout page
 * added the dot menu
 * added the like , comment and share , ps onlybthe like works, still havent gotten the comment setup